chile109/PhotnClassRoom/README.md

 - [x] Student avatar with raise hand for speak
 - [x] Lobby room list with login page
 - [x] Optimization for limit number rendering and voice
+- [x] Decorate Environment
-- [ ] Export and Debug
+- [x] Export WIN/AOS and test on Quest2

 ## Getting started
 ### Preview package
 This projects rely on additional Unity packages that are 2020.3.1f1 verified:
 - [XR Interaction Toolkit and Examples](https://github.com/Unity-Technologies/XR-Interaction-Toolkit-Examples)
 - [Photon Voice2](https://assetstore.unity.com/packages/tools/audio/photon-voice-2-130518)
+- [pixel horror abandoned classroom](https://assetstore.unity.com/packages/3d/environments/urban/pixel-horror-abandoned-classroom-218424#description0

 ## Project overview

 ### Login and Guide
 ![image](https://user-images.githubusercontent.com/13402112/182193750-dea9b491-02bf-42fd-9d75-d016c44523c1.png)
-1. Enter your nickname and room name for player data.
+1. Enter your nickname and room name in the input area as playerdata.
 2. Click button to host your own classroom and become teacher.
-3. Check current classroom list and just click the room name you like to join as a student.
+3. Or you can check current classroom list and just click the room name you like to join as a student.
 4. Refer to guide conrol page to know how to interaction.

 ### Classroom